Acta Limnologica Brasiliensia

 The Journal covers a broad spectrum, including any theme of the ecology of continental waters from ecosystems such as streams, rivers, lakes, floodplains, swamps, reservoirs and estuarine zones.
 The scope of Acta Limnologica Brasiliensia comprises all aspects of theoretical and applied continental aquatic ecology, management and conservation, ecotoxicology, and pollution.
 Taxonomic works may also be accepted, provided that they contain ecological and geographic distribution information.
 Manuscripts submitted to the journal must be original with no simultaneous submission to other periodicals.
 The authors assume the intellectual and legal responsibility for the results and the considerations presented.

 Authors are entire responsible for manuscripts and its do not reflect the opinion of the journal editors.
 The authors are entirely responsible for accuracy of the information and citations.
 The academic plagiarism at any level is a crime.
+The Editor-in-Chief and the Associate Editors are affiliated with universities and research institutes that have their own originality verification and plagiarism prevention software, which they use for detecting issues in submitted manuscripts.
+For example, in the case of the Editor-in-Chief affiliated with UNESP, the software used is Turnitin®.

 Submitted manuscripts will first be checked for language, presentation, and style.
 Scientists who use English as a foreign language are strongly recommended to have their manuscript read by a native English−speaking colleague.